$L^p$ estimates for angular maximal functions associated with Stieltjes and Laplace transforms

+We will obtain separate estimates of the measure of ``large value sets'' for the functions $g_1$ and $g_2$.
+Below, $\lambda_1$ and $\lambda_2$ are some arbitrarily chosen positive numbers.
+After the separate estimates are obtained, we will specify $\lambda_1$ and $\lambda_2$ in terms of the threshold value $\lambda$ from (\ref{wL1P}).

-\unl{Weak $L^1$ estimate for $g_1$}.
+\unl{Weak $L^1$ estimate for $g_1(x_*(R), y_*(R))$}

 The Poisson kernel is a convex combination of the normalized characteristic functions of centered segments, and $P_1$ is a sub-convex combination of those corresponding to the intervals containing the point $\delta$.
-The precise statement is given by the following lemma.
+Here is the formal statement.

 \begin{lem} Let the function $\phi_y(a)$, $a>\delta$ be defined as

 Then $\ph_y(a)>0$ on $(\delta,\infty)$, $\int_{\delta}^\infty \ph_y(a)\,da<1$, and \beq{decomp1} P_1(t,y)=\int_{\delta}^\infty \f{1}{2a}\chi_{[-a,a]}(t)\, \ph_y(a)\,da. \eeq \end{lem}